Ultrasonic Therapy In Courtice.

 Ultrasonic therapy is the use of sound waves to treat injuries and promote the healing process, especially musculoskeletal problems like inflammation from injuries (sprains, tendinitis, bursitis).

 It uses a more continuous transmission of Ultrasound Waves.
 The sound waves cause microscopic vibrations in the deep tissue molecules, increasing heat and friction.
-This helps to decrease the inflammatory response, reducing tissue swelling and thus decreasing pain.
-If you are suffering from pain or a recent injury, Ultrasound Treatments may benefit you.
+This helps to decrease the inflammatory response, reducing tissue swelling and thus decreasing pain and inflammation.

-Ultrasound treatments can be helpful to treat a variety of conditions.
+At physioTouch Courtice we offer Ultrasound treatments which can be helpful to treat a variety of conditions.
 It is not limited to one specific ailment or region of pain.
 Some common conditions that Ultrasound helps treat include, but are not limited to:

 What happens in the body during an Ultrasound Treatment?